kudelskisecurity/cryptochallenge18/README.md

 ## Hints
 Throughout the competition we may drop some hints, so keep your eyes peeled for those.

+Hint 1: The challenges are based on fault attacks and the fault occurs automatically on the server.

+Hint 2: The binaries are provided to help you figure out what algorithms are used by the server.

 # Challenge 1

 So, we have a implemented one of the latest well-documented signature algorithm to authenticate our messages.